RAAHUL-tech/Fact_Checking_News_Aggregator/README.md

    This will:
    - Start the mcp server
    - Initialize all agents
-   - Execute the fact-checking pipeline
-   - Generate Jekyll posts with verified claims

 2. **Start the Orchestrator**
    ```bash
    python orchestrator.py
    ```
+   This will:
+   - Start the Orchestrator Agent.

 2. **Start the Orchestrator Client**
    ```bash